essentially work in two illustration styles—whimsical line art and

 writers, editors, scientists …

-I am amazed at the readiness of many of my cohorts
+I am amazed at the readiness of many of my US cohorts

-whatever, that’s the way it is,” while others, keeping
+along the lines of “well, that’s the way it is,” while

 that they wish it wasn’t so.